schuelaw/PhoneSensorMath/README.md

 __(FILE: PSM GPS Fastest Mile Analysis)__ This notebook describes the collection and analysis of GPS data recorded during an exercise run/walk/bike.
-The analysis allows one to determine the fastest mile within the longer exercises course.
+The analysis allows one to determine the fastest mile within the longer exercise course.
 The notebook is documented so that other lengths and units (i.e. kilometer) can be considered.
 Such an analysis might accompany an introductory calculus curriculum about time vs. distance.

 ## Accelerometer Frequency Analysis
 __(FILE: PSM Accelerometer Frequency Analysis)__ This notebook describes